HFSVBC/AVT/README.md

 # AVT - Allele Validation Tool (AVT) for whole genome Multilocus Sequence Typing (wgMLST) schemas
 AVT (Allele Validation Tool), is a tool capable of validate novel alleles found in de novo assemblers by allele calling algorithms.

 The tool needs four / five inputs.
-A txt file with all the inf and references (example: example/AlleleCallresults.txt).
-A second txt file with the nodes and it's refrences (example: example/ContigLocation.txt).
+A txt file with all the INF and references (example: example/AlleleCallresults.txt).
+A second txt file with the nodes and it's references (example: example/ContigLocation.txt).
 A third file with the sequence (example: example/10_S10_L001.fasta).
 And the read(s) (example: example/10_S10_L001_R1_001/ and example/10_S10_L001_R2_001/).
 The output will be a txt file with the alleles that have not passed the validation.

 AVT's website: http://hfsvbc.github.io/AVT/